Town Meeting dates to the European settlement of New England, and it persists today in town halls, schools and

 On June 9, 1713, Berwick became Maine’s ninth town.
 Since Maine’s older towns no longer have town meeting – or, like Castine, didn’t hold Town Meeting until later — we’re going with Berwick as having the oldest Town Meeting in Maine.

 Berwick got its start in 1630, the first settlement in Maine to survive.
 Two others, Saint Croix Island and the Popham Colony didn’t last long.
 For nearly a century Berwick was a parish of Kittery, considered ‘too poor and low’ to ever form a town.
 Among its early settlers were indentured royalist soldiers from Scotland.
-The Roundheads took them prisoner at the Battle of Dunbar during the English Civil War.
+The Roundheads captured them at the Battle of Dunbar during the English Civil War and sold them as slave labor.

 Berwick held its first Town Meeting in the meeting house built in 1706.

 Today, Berwick offers a handy guide for newcomers to Town Meeting with questions and answers such as, “Won’t I seem like an idiot if I ask questions?”

 In Massachusetts, the General Court in 1635 enacted the New Towne Ordinance.
 It authorized each town to dispose of common property, order its civil affairs and to choose its ‘own particular officers.’

 Only freemen had the right to vote in colonial government elections.
 They were shareholders in the Massachusetts Bay Colony and male property owners.
 But all adult taxpayers could vote in town government.

 A special mention goes to Pelham, Mass., which has the oldest town hall in continuous use for town meetings.
 It was built in 1743.

 Settlers founded Exeter in 1638, one of the first four townships in New Hampshire.
 It’s the only one of the four to still hold Town Meeting.

 During the earliest days, the men of Exeter came to the town center and voted on how to divide up land.
 Then they had refreshments, perhaps an Election Cake, rum or hard cider.
 They brought their African-American servants or slaves.
 The black servants elected their own shadow government, called the ‘Negro Court,’ as they did throughout New England.